Where Science Means Business - University of Toronto Magazine

 Evelina Tronina and Seema Malmji, wearing white lab coats and blue disposable gloves, are holding bottles of liquid, with a trolley between them.
-One student is pulling open a panel on the front of a tall, stainless-steel scientific device in a white lab room.
+One student is pulling open a panel on the front of a tall, stainless-steel scientific device in a wet lab room.

 Photo by Nick Iwanyshyn